Measuring Weak-to-Strong Legibility of Reasoning Models: Methodology

 \subsection{Transfer Utility: Multi-Agent Dynamics}

 \textbf{Motivation.} Our efficiency metrics measure excess reasoning, but they do not indicate the quality of the reasoning trace.
 For example, a single sentence reasoning trace saying ``the answer is 5'' is minimally short, with no backtracking or redundancy.
-However, most would agree this isn't really a reasoning trace at all since it simply gives the answer.
-Thus, we need a way to measure that a reasoning trace actually contains the steps that would help someone else, either a human or a weaker model, to arrive at the correct answer.
+However, most would agree this is not really a reasoning trace at all since it simply gives the answer.

-We make the following assumption--that a good reasoning trace is one where additional steps of reasoning are helpful.
-A reasoning trace that skips steps which are essential for task completion, is less legible than one that has all steps.
-We measure this property through ``transfer utility,'' whether a weaker LLM, when shown the reasoning trace from an RLM can use it to arrive at the correct answer.
-Moreover, for a highly legible RLM, we would expect each additional step of the RLM's reasoning trace to increase the chance that the weak LLM arrives at the correct answer.
+We assume that a legible reasoning trace is one where additional steps of reasoning are helpful.
+Skipping steps essential to task completion implies less ``work'' shown, which would impact the scaffolding available to a weaker model.
+We measure this property through ``transfer utility'': whether a weaker LLM, when shown the reasoning trace from an RLM, can use it to arrive at the correct answer.

-\paragraph{Transfer utility curve.} Consider a reasoning trace as a sequence of steps $R_p = \{s_1, s_2, \ldots, s_m\}$ produced by a teacher RLM $T$ which successfully answered problem $p$.
-Let $S$ be the correctness of a weak student prompted to continue a reasoning trace prefix $R_p^{(k)} = \{s_1, s_2, \ldots, s_k\}$ for $k=1,\ldots,m$.
-Then, we can define a transfer utility curve $f(k)$ measuring student accuracy after $k$ steps: